-Advance Parole is a travel permit that is available to certain groups of immigrants to travel abroad and return to the United States without negatively impacting or abandoning their U.S. immigration statuses.
-With President Biden's Executive Order to reinstate the Deferred Action for Childhood Arrivals (DACA) program after the Trump administration called an end to new applications, many more people can get DACA and Advance Parole by extension.
+Advance Parole is a travel permit available to certain groups of immigrants to travel abroad and return to the United States without negatively impacting or abandoning their U.S. immigration statuses.
+With President Biden's executive order to reinstate the Deferred Action for Childhood Arrivals (DACA) program after the Trump administration halted new applications, many more people can get DACA and, by extension, Advance Parole.
 Adjustment of status applicants, as well as DACA status and other Temporary Protected Status (TPS) immigrants, can get Advance Parole for humanitarian, educational, or employment purposes.
-ImmigrationHelp.org is a non-profit that can help you with your humanitarian Advance Parole application for free.
-This article will explain how to apply for Advance Parole based on humanitarian reasons.
+This article explains how to apply for Advance Parole based on humanitarian reasons.

-You can get Advance Parole travel documents for urgent humanitarian reasons.
-Suppose you wish to visit a sick or elderly relative.
-You may also wish to attend funeral services for a family member abroad.
+You can get Advance Parole travel documents for urgent humanitarian reasons like visiting a sick or elderly relative or attending funeral services for a family member abroad.
 Perhaps you’d like to seek medical treatment for yourself abroad.
-In these cases, you may have a valid humanitarian reason to travel.
+In cases like these, you may have a valid humanitarian reason to travel.
 Customs and Border Protection (CBP) usually welcome those with Advance Parole at a port of entry.
-But, they may also decide not to allow re-entry at their discretion.
+But they may also decide not to allow reentry at their discretion.

 Deferred Action for Childhood Arrivals (DACA) recipients can also seek Advance Parole.
 They may apply for humanitarian, employment, or educational purposes.
 They’ll have to be present in the United States when filing their DACA renewal applications.
 DACA recipients who travel without Advance Parole won’t be able to return for at least three years.
 They will also miss their chance to renew their DACA applications.

 How Do You Get Humanitarian Advance Parole?